foxidokun/stack/README.md

 3. Hash protection: data and struct itself (HASH)
 4. Memory protection (MEMORY).
 Allocates data and copy of itself with mmap with RO access, using mprotect to change any value.
 Works only on linux

-1. To compile
+### How to use
+1. Compile tests binary (bin/stack)
 ```bash
 make
 ```

-2. To run tests
+2. Run tests
 ```bash
 make run
 ```

-3. To generate documentation
+3. Generate documentation
 ```bash
 doxygen
 ```
+It will create docs/html/index.html, that you can open with your browser.